 The business model of Carvana is based on selling the cars it buys up at a higher rate than they were purchased for.
 Additionally, the company makes money by allowing users to finance their vehicles and charging interest fees on the issued loans.

 Founded in 2012 and based out of Phoenix, Arizona, the company has been a huge success so far.
-In 2017, Carvana went public while raising $225 million in the process (plus another $1.6 billion when it was a private company).
-Today, Carvana is valued at more than $21 billion, but is yet to turn a profit.
+In 2017, Carvana went public on the New York Stock Exchange.

 How Carvana Works